Light0913/Datapack-1.15-1.18.X-TimeTrap/README.md

 You can increase time by throwing minerals **one by one** into the medicine refining pot

 (Only one must be lost or it will waste time)

+## Difficulty Setting

+Modify the parameters before starting the game to modify the difficulty factor

+Difficulty factors affect the final rating

+![]

+[初始时间] Determines the initial time after starting the game

+Multiplication: 1.1 1.0 0.9

+[初始生命] Determines the number of times you can die

+Multiplication: 1.3 1.2 1.1 1.0

+[游戏难度] Determines the time available for sacrificing items

+Multiplication: 0.9 1.0 1.1

+[死亡惩罚] The punishment obtained after death

+Multiplication: No magnification